cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

 mu_w_post, cov_w_post = compute_weights_posterior(mu_w, cov_w, phi_func, x_train, y_train)
 ```

-As with our prior over our weights, we can equivalently draw samples from the posterior, then plot.
+As with our prior over our weights, we can equivalently draw samples from the posterior over our weights, then plot.
 These samples will be 20D vectors; we reduce them to 2D for ease of visualization.

 ```python